mlgupta/keyper-web/content/home/faq.md

 ```
 For more information about docker data volume, please refer to:
 > https://docs.docker.com/engine/tutorials/dockervolumes/
-## What is the purpose of hostname as parameter?
+## What is the purpose of hostname as a parameter?
-Keyper uses this hostname to generate self-signed certificate.
-In addition, this hostname gets embedded in the auth.sh script which you need to download and deploy on each linux server.
+Keyper uses this hostname to generate a self-signed certificate.
+OpenLDAP and Nginx use this certificate for secure communication.
+Also, this hostname gets embedded in the auth.sh script which you need to download and deploy on each Linux server.
-## I want to connect to keyper on different terminal to see its inside?
+## I want to connect to Keyper on a different terminal to see its inside?
 Great.
-First fine the container id of the running container, and then use "docker exec" to connect.
+First find the container id of the running container, and then use "docker exec" to connect.
 Something like this:
 ```console
 $ docker ps
 CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS              PORTS                                                                                       NAMES